BrianBi0713/DataHooper/README.md

 ## Project Overview

 This repository features SQL queries and analyses covering a wide range of NBA statistics.
 The main focus is on year-over-year comparisons to uncover insights into changes in team performance, player efficiency, shooting trends, and other key metrics from season to season.
-Here is the database I use for most of the analysis: https://www.basketball-reference.com/
+Here is my DataHooper account: https://x.com/BBrianbi13

 ## Key Insights and Features